 Calling Trump 'Morally Lost,' 'Christianity Today' Editor Calls For Impeachment

-A vote to impeach President Trump has come from an unlikely corner: the evangelical magazine Christianity Today, whose editor in chief, Mark Galli, says that President Trump's "generally disreputable moral behavior" and his actions in the White House prompted him to write an editorial titled "Trump Should Be Removed from Office."
+A vote to impeach President Trump has come from an unlikely corner: the evangelical magazine Christianity Today, whose editor-in-chief, Mark Galli, says the president's "generally disreputable moral behavior" and his actions in the White House prompted him to write an editorial titled "Trump Should Be Removed from Office."

 In his magazine piece, Galli called the president's Twitter feed "a near perfect example of a human being who is morally lost and confused."
 From the highest office in the U.S., Trump uses his tweets as a direct pipeline to the public to slander and mischaracterize, to abuse others and outright lie, Galli says.

-"You don't even have to be a religious person to recognize that they're moral problems," Galli tells NPR's Steve Inskeep Friday, in an interview on Morning Edition.
+"You don't even have to be a religious person to recognize that they're moral problems," Galli tells NPR's Steve Inskeep on Friday, in an interview on Morning Edition.

 "When a person has serious and longstanding and habitual moral habits like that, it's not something just to condemn, but also suggests kind of a deep psychological and moral confusion.
 And that's why I use that word," Galli says.
-He adds, "It's not like I have any personal animus against the president.
+"It's not like I have any personal animus against the president.
 I suspect that if I was in a room with him, we could have a very amiable and delightful conversation.
 But he does display characteristics that I think, as a leader of a great nation like the United States, are deeply problematic."

 The editorial seems to have infuriated Trump, who attacked Christianity Today on Twitter Friday morning by calling the magazine – which is generally considered to be aimed at moderate and centrist Christian readers – a "far left magazine" that "knows nothing about reading a perfect transcript of a routine phone call."